 The program offers students a deeper understanding of technology and develops the business leadership and management expertise needed to succeed in a career in industry.

-By becoming a Duke Master of Engineering student, you will also become part of an engaging and inclusive community of scholars located near one the premier high-tech corridors in the world.
-See more reasons why you should study at Duke.
+By becoming a Duke Master of Engineering student, you will also become part of an engaging and inclusive community of scholars located near one the premier high-tech corridors in the world – Research Triangle Park.

 HIGHLIGHTS OF MENG